 Identify The Structures Of The Eye In The Figure.

 The human eye, a marvel of biological engineering, is a complex organ responsible for our sense of sight.
-Understanding its intricate structures is essential for appreciating how we perceive the world around us.
-Let's delve into the various components of the eye and their functions.
+Understanding its detailed structures is essential for appreciating how we perceive the world around us.
+Let's walk through the various components of the eye and their functions.

 The Outer Layer: Protection and Focus